 I travel with an iPhone, DSLR camera, laptop and sometimes an iPad, so my bag is a jumble of chargers, adapters, batteries, SD cards and so on.
 You can help your traveler stay organized with these practical tools.

-Get the Anker Quick Charge with two USB ports.
-This small travel gift packs a ton of power with a 39 watt, 1.5 amp output and two ports.
-It allows your traveler to charge up their devices quickly and also extend the usefulness of the (frustratingly limited) power outlets on airplanes and airports. ($26)
+Get the Amazon Basics dual USB port charger.
+This small travel gift packs a ton of power with a 24 watt, 2.4 amp output and two ports.
+It allows your traveler to charge up their devices quickly and it also extends the usefulness of the (frustratingly limited) power outlets on airplanes and airports. ($11)

 Get wireless air buds.
 I just purchased these and am happy to report that I no longer damage my ears and drop my phone because of wired ear buds catching on door knobs.
 They are small enough for a travel stocking stuffer and yet make a very valuable gift. ($145)